namora-fernando/justy-transactions-scraper/README.md

 ## 🔒 Data Privacy

 This project contains **no sensitive business data**.
-The permission already given by the owner of the cafe.
+The permission already given by the owner of the café.